When is Frieze Masters?

 Does Frieze produce any publications to accompany the fair?

 frieze magazine produces an annual publication that looks at historical art through a contemporary lens, reflecting the diverse range of work included in the Masters fair.
-The magazine opens with short articles on topical issues such as new museums, conservation, and art the intersection of art and film.
-The magazine is edited Jennifer Higgie, Co-editor of frieze magazine and the art direction is undertaken by Sonya Dyakova.
+Frieze Masters magazine opens with short articles on topical issues such as new museums, conservation, and art at the intersection of art and film.
+The magazine is edited by Jennifer Higgie, co-editor of frieze magazine and the art direction is undertaken by Sonya Dyakova.
 The magazine also includes full details of all participating galleries in the fair.
 Published alongside Frieze Masters magazine, Frieze Week is a feature-led publication introduced in 2015, that celebrates the richness of the fairs, as well as the simultaneous surge of cultural events that take place across the city.

 If I cannot get to Gloucester Green is there any part of the fair that I can still enjoy?

 friezemasters.com will offer podcasts of all Masters Talks. frieze magazine will produce a one-off publication to accompany Frieze Masters which will be available from mid-September and can be ordered online at friezemasters.
-For updates on Frieze Masters 2014, follow @friezemasters on Twitter and Frieze art fairs on Instagram, become a fan on Facebook and sign up to the Frieze email newsletter at frieze.com.
+For updates on Frieze Masters 2016, follow @friezemasters on Twitter and @FriezeArtFairs on Instagram, become a fan on Facebook and sign up to the Frieze email newsletter at frieze.com.